Barus

 Indonesia.
 Historically, Barus was well known as a port town or kingdom on the western coast of Sumatra where it was a regional trade center from around the 7th or earlier until the 17th century.
 It was also known by other names, namely Fansur and possibly Barusai.
-The name Fansur or Pansur means "spring of water" or "a place where water flows" in the local Malay language/Batak language.
-Barus was well known for its produce camphor.
-In the 16th century, Barus came under attack from the rising power of Aceh, and became absorbed into the Aceh Sultanate.
+The name Fansur or Pansur means "spring of water" or "a place where water flows" in the local Batak language.
+Barus was well known for its production of camphor.
+In the 16th century, Barus became absorbed into the rising power of the Aceh Sultanate.
 The earliest known Malay poet Hamzah Fansuri may be from Barus as indicated by his name.

 Historical records

 Barus was a significant settlement on the west coast of Sumatra widely recorded in many historical documents.
-Other related sites in Sumatra includes Lamuri in Aceh and Pannai in North Sumatra.
-The second century Greek geographer Claudius Ptolemy in his work Geography recorded the name Barusai (or Barousai) (Βαροῦσαι) as a group of five islands, which some scholars believe to refer to islands facing the Western Sumatran coast at Barus.
-The Indian text Mañjuśrī-mūla-kalpa makes a reference to a Warusaka that may be Barus.
+Other related sites in Sumatra include Lamuri in Aceh and Pannai in North Sumatra.
+The second-century Greek geographer Claudius Ptolemy in his work Geography recorded the name Barusai (or Barousai) (Βαροῦσαι) as a group of five islands, which some scholars believe to refer to islands facing the Western Sumatran coast at Barus.
+The Indian text Mañjuśrī-mūla-kalpa refers to a Warusaka that may be Barus.
 In 4th Chinese records, the name "Po-lu" is found, suggested to mean Barus or the northern part of Sumatra.
 During the Tang dynasty, the Chinese traveller Yijing mentioned the island of Polushi (婆魯師洲) to the west of Palembang where Mulasarvastivada Buddhism was practiced.
-Arab sources use the name Fansur or Pansur, the 9th century Arab geographer Ibn Khurdadhbih also used the term the "island of Bālūs", although the Arabs appeared to consider Bālūs different from Fansur.
-Around 900 Ahmad ibn Rustah called Fansur "a well known country in the Indies" and wrote about its jurisdiction.
+Arabic language sources use the name Fansur or Pansur, the 9th-century Persian geographer Ibn Khurdadhbih also used the term the "island of Bālūs", although the Arabs appeared to consider Bālūs different from Fansur.
+Around 900 Ahmad ibn Rustah called Fansur "a well-known country in the Indies" and wrote about its jurisdiction.

 The best-known commodity produced and traded in Barus was camphor, locally known as kapur barus (lit.
 "Barus' chalk").
 One of the earliest mentions of Barus in Muslim sources may be by Sulaiman who wrote in 851 of gold mines and "plantations called Fansur, where one obtains a superior quality of camphor".
-In the 10th century Al-Masudi wrote that "... the land of Fansur, whence is derived the fansuri camphor, which is only found there in large quantities in the years that have many storms and earthquakes".
-In the 13th century, the Chinese writer Zhao Rugua wrote in Zhu Fan Zhi that Binsu (賓窣, Pansur) was one of the countries producing camphor.
-According to the Venetian traveller Marco Polo, the camphor from Fansur was the best in the world, its quality "so fine that it sells for its weight in fine gold".
+In the 10th century, Al-Masudi wrote that "... the land of Fansur, whence is derived the fansuri camphor, which is only found there in large quantities in the years that have many storms and earthquakes".
+In the 13th century, the Chinese writer Zhao Rukuo （or Chau Ju-kua, 趙汝适）wrote in Zhu Fan Zhi that Binsu (賓窣, Pansur) was one of the countries producing camphor.
+According to the Venetian traveller Marco Polo, the camphor from Fansur was the best in the world, it's quality "so fine that it sells for its weight in fine gold".